Too many 3D printers? Here’s how to find the right one

 Typical price

-300.– to 1700.–FFF is similar to FDM, using heated filament to create objects layer by layer.
+210.– to 1300.–Similar to FDM, utilizes filament extrusion to build models layer by layer.

 Bestseller

-Print material refers to the type of filament or resin a 3D printer uses to create objects, impacting the final product's strength, flexibility, and appearance.
-Choosing the right print material is important because it determines the printer's compatibility, ease of use, and the range of possible projects, from simple prototypes to functional parts.
+Print material refers to the type of filament or resin used in a 3D printer, which determines the physical properties of the printed object, such as strength, flexibility, and finish.
+Choosing the right print material is critical because it affects durability, ease of printing, and suitability for different applications—whether you're making prototypes, functional parts, or decorative items.

 Popular options (you can select more than one)